kjahan/lda/README.md

 ## Contact

-For any question reach me using my gmail address on github.
+For any question reach me through my gmail address on github.